 Why Does Minoxidil Make My Scalp Dry and Itchy?

 The “vehicle” that allows minoxidil to penetrate the scalp is alcohol.
 Alcohol based products are known to cause dryness to the scalp and skin.
 There are few products that are great to have in your hair loss regimen to combat these side effects: Nizoral will become your best friend with the flaking and itching associated with the treatment.
 Nizoral is an anti-dandruff (dandruff is linked to itching) that can help ease the effects of an itchy scalp.
 Remember to only use Nizoral around 1-3 times per week because overuse can make your hair even dryer.
-In addition, it is extremely important to keep the scalp well moisturized when using minoxidil.
+In addition, it’s extremely important to keep the scalp well moisturized when using minoxidil.
 Using a good lightweight conditioner every other shampoo (or as needed) can help offset the dryness.
 For extreme dryness, try applying a very small amount of jojoba oil on scalp using your fingertips.
 Jojoba is very similar to sebum which is the body’s natural moisturizer for the skin.
+Be sure to check out our natural hair growth remedies section for more natural hair loss treatments.
 You also need to remember that anything oil based should be applied after minoxidil is fully dry and never before because the medication will not penetrate the scalp.
 Products such as jojoba should also be used sparingly or only when moisture is needed.

 Unfortunately there may be a point where natural and FDA approved hair loss treatments may not be effective enough to achieve the desired results for regrowing hair.
 Although products such as minoxidil, hair loss lasers, and finasteride work wonders for some people, an individual may still require a step further for full hair restoration.
 One of the most cutting edge hair transplant techniques is a process called follicular unit extraction or (FUE).
 First, hair loss transplants have come a long way since the formative years of the classic “strip” scar on the back of the head where the “donor” hair is harvested.
 Today, hair transplants have become virtually undetectable to the human eye and even some of Hollywood’s biggest movie stars would have you fooled from a FUE hair transplant procedure.